PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 a person within the observation period.
 This explanation accounts for people being counted multiple times by crossing target areas during the observation period.

+### Parks studied in multiple years

+The below analyses include parks studied from 2022 to present unless otherwise indicated.
+For these analyses all available data are used.
+This means that if the same park has been studied for multiple years, all years are included.

+## Park Utilization

 ### number of park users